vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 वन्दे हस्तिगिरीशस्य वीथीशोधककिङ्करान् ॥ ५ ॥[^15]

+[^15]:
+It is said by some that this _śloka_ pays homage to the author’s uncle Appullar who established the importance of _bhakti_ and _prapatti_ by refuting the arguments of opponents in his writings.
+There are others who hold that there is a reference to Desikar’s teacher under whom he studied _Tiruvoymozhi_ and who is known to have swept the streets clean during the procession of Sri Varadarāja at Kāncīpuram.

 I bow to those great men who have refuted the arguments of men[^16] that chop logic and ask, “Why and wherefore ?", in connection with (the truths of) the _Śāstra_ which treats (in two parts) of _karma_ and _Brahman_.
 They have thereby rendered clean the highroad that leads to the Lord of Hastigiri.

+[^16]:
+logic choppers like Tārkikas.